I am reading it for you and for me.

 Because they are not lectures, but a conversation with someone who is a lot like you, the calls are a lot more effective than a lecture can ever be.

-But for someone who regularly reads my articles, who participate with me, these are a treasure trove, because of the type of call, and because the personal details I go into, the stories, etc. That I don’t have time, don’t think to, or can’t share on my blog.
+But for someone who regularly reads my articles, who participates with me, these are a treasure trove, because of the type of call, and because the personal details I go into, the stories, etc. Depth, thought processes I don’t share on my blog.
+Inside information.

-One of the big advantages of listening to the calls is hearing that I struggle too, and how I get out of the stuck states.
-Emotional, financial, relationship, learning, mindset issues all come up.
+One of the big advantages of listening to the calls is hearing that I struggle too, and how I get, often on that call, out of the stuck states.
+Emotional, financial, relationship, learning, mindset, business issues all come up.
 I don’t do these calls for you.
 I do them for myself… and you get to benefit from them.

 It is the closest thing you can get to model after me, if you are so inclined.

-Of course if you say to yourself “You are the last person I want to model after…” then don’t waste your time.
+Of course if you say to yourself “You are the last person I want to model myself after…” then don’t waste your money.